財務および企業コンプライアンス 12 8月, 2026

 • Federal Business Tax ID

-Nearly every form of business organization—including sole proprietorships, partnerships, corporations, LLCs, nonprofits, estates, and trusts—needs an EIN.
+Nearly every form of business organization—including sole proprietorships, partnerships, corporations, LLCs, nonprofits, estates, and trusts - needs an EIN if it has employees, and some, such as corporations, trusts, and partnerships need an EIN whether or not they have employees.

 Corporations: If your business is a corporation, it will need an EIN.
 It doesn’t matter if it’s taxed as a C Corporation or an S Corporation.
-Also, if a business is an LLC or partnership that elects under the IRS “check-the-box” rules to be taxed like a C Corporation or S Corporation, it will need an EIN.
+It also doesn’t matter if it has employees.

-LLCs: If your LLC has two or more owners, it must have an EIN.
+Multi-member LLCs: If your LLC has two or more owners, it must have an EIN.
 This is true whether it accepts the default classification of being taxed as a partnership or it elects to be taxed as a corporation (including an S corporation).
-If an LLC has only one owner, the IRS disregards the LLC and all the income, loss and deductions are reported on the individual owner's federal income tax return as if you were a sole proprietor.
+It also needs an EIN even if it doesn’t have employees.

 • You have a Keogh pension plan